COP29 must lead to investment in farming

 The NFU will be working with the World Farmers’ Organisation and other members of the Farmers’ constituency to influence the negotiations.
 NFU climate change adviser Dr Ceris Jones and British Agricultural Bureau senior European policy adviser Jenny Brunton will keep you updated throughout the two weeks.

-The COP29 Presidency’s food, agriculture and water day take place on the 19 November.
+The COP29 Presidency’s food, agriculture and water day takes place on 19 November.

 More from NFUonline: